 Taste: champagne lingering in your mouth, the kiss.

 7. MAKE SURE YOUR RING CAN BE SEEN

-Then when you put on the rings be try angling your hands so it can be seen by guests and photographer as well.
-It’s nice to show everyone that shiny goodness going on!
+When you put on the rings try angling your hands so it can be seen by guests and photographer as well.
+It’s nice to show everyone that shiny goodness!

 8. MAKE THE KISS LAST (OR REPEAT)

-Sometimes the kiss is a bit quick and then you hug and maybe you know you didn’t kinda kill it so just go back and have another kiss, go on!
+Sometimes the kiss is a bit quick and then you hug and maybe you know you didn’t kinda nail it so just go back and have another kiss, go on!